Rei-SwitchBot/faq/en-us/Lock.md

 6. With the above settings, notifications will be sent to your smartphone when Lock is locked, unlocked, or left unlocked.

 7. SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2, SwitchBot Hub Mini Matter Enabled

 ---
-### Troubleshooting Can't Connect SwitchBot Lock Pro to Hub

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-Regarding the issue that the Lock Pro can't connect to the Hub, could you please check the following points?
-1. Make sure you are using the most recent firmware for your Lock Pro and Hub.
-If not, we have made arrangements to update them to the latest version.
-Please ensure that you perform the update in close proximity to the device.
-2. Please ensure that the Lock Pro is within Bluetooth range (recommended 5 meters) of the Hub.
-3. Please check if unplugging and plugging in the power supply of the Hub improves the problem.
-4. Reinsert the batteries into the Lock Pro.

----
-### How to Install the magnet of SwitchBot Lock Pro

-1. Unlike SwitchBot Lock, the magnetic sensing area of the Lock Pro is located at the bottom left of the dial knob.
-2. You can place the magnet on either side of the Lock Pro main unit dial knob.
-Also, make sure that the horizontal distance from the Lock Pro main body is between 20mm and 40mm.
-Notes:
-If the magnet is closer than 20mm, the magnetic force may be too strong and interfere with proper detection.
-If the magnet is farther than 40mm, the door sensor may not function correctly.
-Please make sure that the magnet is facing the right way.
-The magnet can be detected on both sides, except for the side with double-sided tape and its opposite side.
-3. If the magnet is not detected by your Lock Pro, please feel free to contact us.
-When contacting us, please provide with the following information:
-- A photo of the Lock Pro installation with the magnet

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

----